TCP Fast Open

-TCP Fast Open (TFO), is an extension to the transmission control protocol (TCP) that helps reduce network latency by enabling data to be exchanged during the sender's initial TCP SYN.
-A traditional TCP handshake is a 3 step process that is carried out as follows.
+TCP Fast Open (TFO) is an extension to the transmission control protocol (TCP) that helps reduce network latency by enabling data to be exchanged during the sender's initial TCP SYN.
+A traditional TCP handshake is a three-step process carried out as follows.

-- The sender sends a SYN packet to the receiver to initiate the connection
+- The sender sends the SYN packet to the receiver to initiate the connection

-- The receiver sends a SYN-ACK packet back to the sender to let it know that it is ready to start transmitting data
+- The receiver sends the SYN-ACK packet back to the sender to let it know that it is ready to start transmitting data

 - The sender sends an ACK packet to the receiver

-Once this process is complete, the sender and receiver can both start exchanging data.
-However, performing these 3 steps in turn increases network latency time which therefore decreases overall page load speed.
+Once this process is complete, the sender and receiver can exchange data.
+However, performing these three steps increases network latency time, decreasing overall page load speed.
 TCP Fast Open helps reduce the additional network latency time this handshake incurs by having the client send data during the initial SYN, thus allowing connections to take place during the handshake.

-The TCP fast open extension works by sending data to the receiver upon the initial SYN from the sender.
+The TCP Fast Open extension sends data to the receiver upon the initial SYN from the sender.
 This allows for data transfer to begin immediately instead of waiting for the entire handshake process to take place.
-However, TFO only works once a normal TCP handshake has taken place as the sender not only sends a SYN packet to the receiver but also sends a cookie request.
+However, TFO only works once a normal TCP handshake has taken place, as the sender not only sends the SYN packet to the receiver but also sends a cookie request.

-- The sender sends a SYN packet along with a cookie request
+- The sender sends the SYN packet along with a cookie request

 - The receiver generates the requested cookie

-- The receiver sends a SYN-ACK along with the cookie back to the sender
+- The receiver sends the SYN-ACK along with the cookie back to the sender

 - The client caches the cookie for the particular server's IP